TravisThomasAC/cs250-FinalProject-Team9/README.md

 ### Instructions

 Here is the [instruction file](/instructions/project.pdf).
 Our professor is [Dr.Mohan](https://github.com/amohangit).
-Also, the pdf file we have here contains clickable URL which cannot be shown in GitHub.
-Please download each files or go to RMarkdownPackage repository.
+Also, the PDF file we have here contains clickable URL which cannot be shown in GitHub.
+Please download each files or go to [RMarkdownPackage](/RMarkdownPackage) repository.

 ### Presentation